dmustanger/7dtd-ServerTools/README.md

 Set a numeric value for Maximum_Spawn_Radius
 * __Animal_Ids__
 A list of Ids for the type of animals to spawn.
 The list should be comma separated.
-__```????(where do the Ids come from? is there a list?)```__
 * __Command_Cost__
 Set a numeric values for Command_Cost

 ### Commands
 * /animaltracking
-Spawns an animal from the allowed Ids to within the radius set
+Spawns an animal from the allowed IDs to within the radius set
 * /track
-Spawns an animal from the allowed Ids to within the radius set |
+Spawns an animal from the allowed IDs to within the radius set

 ### Description